isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_LIRC_MODE2.md

 ## Attachment

 Attachment is through the [`BPF_PROG_ATTACH`](../syscall/BPF_PROG_ATTACH.md) syscall.
-The target is a fd for a LIRC device.
+The `target_fd` should be the LIRC device you want to attach the program to.
 A maximum of 64 programs can be attached to a single LIRC device at a time.

 ## Example